CDRH/lewisandclark/README.md

 ## Attribution and Project Team

-More information is available on the [https://lewisandclarkjournals.unl.edu/about](about pages).
+More information is available on the [about pages](https://lewisandclarkjournals.unl.edu/about).